PaddlePaddle/PaddleClas/docs/en/algorithm_introduction/knowledge_distillation.md

 ### 3.1 Response based distillation

 Knowledge distillation algorithm is firstly proposed by Hinton, which is called KD.
-In addition to base cross entropy loss, KL divergence loss between output of student model and teacher model is also added onto the total training loss.
+In addition to base cross entropy loss, KL divergence loss between output of student model and teacher model is also added into the total training loss.
 It's noted that a larger teacher model is needed to guide the training process of the student model.

 PaddleClas proposed a simple but useful knowledge distillation algorithm canlled SSLD [6], Labels are not needed for SSLD, so unlabeled data can also be used for training.
 Accuracy of 15 models has more than 3% improvement using SSLD.